Bonny, Nigeria

 The region produces a type of crude oil known as Bonny Light oil.
 Much of the oil extracted onshore in Rivers State is piped to Bonny for export.
 It has the biggest LNG Gas Plant in Nigeria with six (6) trains.
 Currently, the Federal Government of Nigeria has set plans for the construction of the 7th train of the NLNG to boost its gas production in anticipation of dominating the African market.

-Bonny has a bridge being constructed from Bodo in Gokana LGA to enable land transportation.
-A deep seaport is underway as a Corporate social responsibility project from CCECC.
+Bonny has a bridge being constructed from Bodo in Gokana LGA (also in Rivers State) to enable land transportation.
+A deep seaport is underway as a corporate social responsibility project from CCECC.

 Kingdom of Bonny

 The Kingdom of Bonny was a sovereign state in the Niger Delta.
 It is currently one of Nigeria's traditional states.

-The kingdom, comprising virgin lands and territorial areas, was founded before or about AD 1000 by Ndoli and his brothers.
-From these leaders and the entire founding generation of the kingdom evolved the lineage/ward/house system of governance that is currently used to administer the state.
-The Amanyanabo, or monarch (lit. "owner of the land"), presides over a chieftaincy system composed of the Ase-Alapu (or "high chiefs of royal blood") and the Amadapu (or "district heads").
+The original first settlement, which began as a small town, was called Okoloama, a name taken from the Okulo (or Curlews) that inhabited the island in large numbers.

 The Kingdom of Bonny was powerful beginning in the 15th century with the advent of the Portuguese and the following Atlantic slave trade.
 In the 19th century, it came under increasing pressure from the British to end the trade.
-It collapsed in the subsequent Bonny civil war of 1869.
-A remnant of it continues to exist, however, as a part of the contemporary aristocratic structure of Nigeria.
+It collapsed in the subsequent Bonny civil war of 1869 which led to part of Bonny leaving to go form another Kingdom of Opobo.
+A remnant of Bonny continues to exist, however, as a part of the contemporary aristocratic structure of Nigeria.